240701-JavaFSInfosys/P2Demo/README.md

 - JWT and Spring Security for auth, security, and password encryption on the backend
   - Login and Register require no auth.
 Login creates and sends a JWT in the response
     - All other requests require a JWT in the Authorization Header of all requests
-  - Only add pokemon get all pokemon works appropriately with JWTs for now
   - Check the Utils package and application.properties for the JWT and Spring Security configuration

 - Context API for global storage on the front end